fedeghe/jmvp/README.md

 `> npm i`

-## Build & run
+## Build & run the demo
 `> npm start`

-let the build watch for changes on the source folder; navigate to a basic _w.i.p._ sample on http://localhost:3001
+let the build watch for changes on the source folder; navigate to a a couple of basic _w.i.p._ samples on http://localhost:3001

+## Build a production version
+Dude this is a playground, nothing serious, btw
+`@ npm run build`

 ---